 Clip 1 -The first ever episode of TV-AM

-This video clip features the launch of the first TV-am programme by the Famous Five (David Frost, Michael Parkinson, Angela Rippon, Anna Ford and Robert Kee) on 1st February 1983.
+This video clip in the playlist above features the launch of the first TV-am programme by the Famous Five (David Frost, Michael Parkinson, Angela Rippon, Anna Ford and Robert Kee) on 1st February 1983.

 2. TV-AM "Good Morning Britain" opening titles

-Wow!
-This really brings back some fond memories of my early morning breakfasts before rushing off to school, well I didn't exactly rush!
-Now home time was a different matter.
+This second clip really brings back some fond memories of my early morning breakfasts before rushing off to school - well I didn't exactly rush!
+Now, home time was a different matter.
 TV-AM was broadcast between 1st February 1983 and 31st December 1992.

 3. Breakfast Time in January 1984

 BBC Breakfast Time in January 1984.
 If you had a crush on Selina Scott then you can relive those moments again by watching the video above!
 The clip starts off with the last few moments of Ceefax.
 The BBC used to display selected pages before the real TV programmes started - more interesting that watching boring Bill Turnbull.

 4. A Young Fern Britton On BBC Breakfast Time In 1984

 5. Debbie Greenwood in leather trousers

 Well, if they aren't leather then they are definitely rubber!
 In this clip she interviews Tim "Biggot" Smith.
 As I write, Debbie is a presenter on the QVC shopping channel.

 6. Rat on the Road from TV-AM in 1983